ThibautGery/docker-logging-example/article.md

 We have cover how to collect and structure logs from docker to push them in Elasticsearch.
 You can easily change the Elasticsearch plugin to the [Mongo](https://github.com/fluent/fluent-plugin-mongo) or
 [HDFS](https://github.com/fluent/fluent-plugin-webhdfs/) plugin and push the log to the database of your choice.
+You can also add a alerting system like [Zabbix](https://github.com/fujiwara/fluent-plugin-zabbix)

 Keep in mind that this article doesn't cover everything :